0xhardman/news_quantar/README.md

 - Real-time Webhook Monitoring: Leverages NEYNAR webhooks to listen for cast creation events from key Farcaster users
 - Instant Trade Execution: Triggers buy/sell decisions within milliseconds of detecting relevant casts

+## Core Components

+### polygon-mcp

+A TypeScript implementation of the Polygon Model Context Protocol that enables:

+- Direct blockchain interaction from AI agents
+- Token balance checking and transfers
+- Smart contract deployment and interaction
+- Gas price optimization
+- **1inch swap** integration for efficient token exchanges
+- Secure wallet management through seed phrases

+### webhook-sdk

+A Python SDK for Farcaster event monitoring that provides:

+- Creation and management of Neynar webhooks
+- Real-time event reception for Farcaster casts
+- Filtering capabilities to focus on specific content or users
+- Event deduplication to prevent duplicate trade execution
+- Seamless integration with the trading engine

+### chat.py

+A standalone interactive CLI for blockchain operations that:

+- Provides a conversational interface to the Polygon blockchain
+- Allows manual querying of wallet addresses, gas prices, and token balances
+- Supports manual token swaps and transfers for testing
+- Serves as a development and debugging tool for the trading system
+- Uses the Fast-Agent framework for natural language blockchain interaction

+### quantar.py

+The core trading engine that:

+- Connects the webhook system to the trading infrastructure
+- Analyzes Farcaster messages for trading signals
+- Implements strict trading limits and security measures
+- Executes trades through the Polygon MCP
+- Supports multiple token types with proper decimal handling
+- Restricts trading to authorized users only
+- Ensures proper token address usage (e.g., native USDC vs USDC.e)

 ## Installation

 ```bash